Leonamrsm/insiders_clustering/README.md

 The company operates an e-commerce business and intends to launch **Insiders**, a loyalty programme for its most valuable customers.
 The objective is to segment customers by purchasing behaviour and identify the group that merits priority treatment, without reducing customer value to revenue alone.

-The final output must be actionable: high-value active customers can receive exclusive retention benefits; valuable but less active groups can be reactivated; lower-value active groups can be targeted for upsell; and unusual return patterns can be monitored as an operational risk.
+The final output must be actionable: high-value active customers can receive exclusive retention benefits; valuable but less active groups can be reactivated; lower-value active groups can be targeted for upsell; and unusual return patterns can be monitored as an operational risk## Next Steps

+- Add data-quality checks, structured logging, retries, and alerting to the production pipeline.
+- Monitor cluster stability, data drift, and segment movement over time.
+- Validate campaign impact with an A/B test or another controlled experiment.
+- Enrich the dataset with product, payment, demographic, and channel attributes to test additional hypotheses..

 ## Dataset